-Avoiding hip pain can be a regular occurrence for some people.
-The role of the hip is primarily as a weight bearing joint and knowing these Five Tips on How to Prevent Hip Injuries can help with prevention of hip pain.
+Avoiding hip injuries and pain can be a regular occurrence for some people.
+The role of the hip is primarily as a weight bearing joint and knowing these Five Tips on How to Prevent Hip Injuries can help with prevention of hip pain and injuries.

 Some background on Hip Injuries